-Whatever your reasons for considering a site migration, you should evaluate the pros and cons of doing so before you start.
+Whatever your reasons for considering a website migration, you should evaluate the pros and cons of doing so before you start.
 Migrations are extremely delicate processes that can jeopardise the work of months or years if they are not carried out successfully.

 How do you migrate a website?

 Ok, so now that we’re clear on the basics, here’s the bit you’ve been waiting for.

 How exactly do you go about carrying out a web migration without playing havoc with your website and your SEO ranking?